-- A listing of the final version of your source program, and some listings of input and output files; - Electronic copies of the sources of your program.
+- A listing of the final version of your source program, and some listings of input and output files; - Electronic copies of the sources of your program, stored in a folder under one of the group's names.

 Keep the prac sheet and your solutions until the end of the semester.
 Check carefully that your mark has been entered into the Departmental Records.